Glovo/foodi-ml-dataset/README.md

 # Dataset Statistics
 A notebook analyzing several dataset statistics is provided in `notebooks/FooDI-ML Dataset Stats Analytics.ipynb`.

+# Benchmark
+To run the benchmark included in the original paper #TODO
 # Citation
 This paper is under review in NeurIPS 2021.
 If accepted, we will provide the citation link.